SolarNetwork/nifty-tou/docs/md/nifty-tou.temporalrangestariff.all_days_of_month.md

 ## TemporalRangesTariff.ALL\_DAYS\_OF\_MONTH property

-Range for all days of a month: 1 - 31.
+Range for all days of a month: 1 - 31 (inclusive).

 **Signature:**